approvals/ApprovalTests.Java/approvaltests/docs/how_to/InlineApprovals.md

     * [Reporters](#reporters)<!-- endToc -->

 ## What it is
-The expected result for most approvals in an a separate `.approved.` file Inline approvals stores the result as a string within the test source.
+The expected result for most approvals in an a separate `.approved.` file.
+Inline approvals stores the result as a string within the test source.

 ## Why use inline